dylansc/deployment_workshop/README.md

 ## Getting Mongo running in a Docker container:

+Your app wasn’t working in the container before because it was looking for a MongoDB database to connect to, but couldn’t find one.
+So we’re going to get one running in a separate container and link the two.

-Pull it from Docker Hub:
+:computer: Pull the latest Mongo image from Docker Hub:

 ```
 $ docker pull mongo:latest
 ```

-Make a data directory in this folder:
+:computer: Make a data directory in this folder:

 ```
 $ mkdir $(pwd)/data
 ```

-Run the mongo container:
+:computer: Run the Mongo container:

 ```
 $ docker run -v $(pwd)/data --name mongo -d mongo mongod --smallfiles
 ```

-Now that you have a container with mongo up and running, you can link it to your app.
+Now that you have a container with Mongo up and running, you can link it to your app.

-Run your application connected to Mongo:
+:computer: Run your application connected to Mongo:

 ```
 $ docker run -p 8080:9090 --link mongo:mongodb -d username/sa7-app